Tombstone Junction: Locomotives and cars

 0-6-0T #5014 was sold to the California State Railroad Museum where it was used as a parts source in restoring their 0-6-0T Granite Rock Co. #10.
-Afterwards the remaining hulk of that locomotive were donated to a historical organization which placed it on display in Goldfield, Nevada.
+Afterwards, the remaining hulk of that locomotive were donated to a historical organization which placed it on display in Goldfield, Nevada.

 The coaches and ballast car were scrapped on site after auction.

-Red Garter Saloon & Outdoor Amphitheater Shows
+Red Garter Saloon and outdoor amphitheater shows

 Stage shows were produced in The Red Garter Saloon and the outdoor stage.

 The first Red Garter Saloon represented a "movie western" saloon featuring a main floor surrounded by an upper deck with more tables for extra seating.
 It also featured a saloon-type bar for beverage sales.
 In the center of the saloon was a large elevated stage complete with ornamental curtains where the shows were staged.
 This building was where all of the music shows for the house band were performed.
-There were also special Saturday Night Concerts offered by the house band during the Summer which was a separate ticket event that took place after the "town" area of the park had closed for the day.
+There were also special Saturday Night Concerts offered by the house band during the summer, which was a separately ticketed event that took place after the "town" area of the park had closed for the day.
 This saloon burned near the end of the 1974 season.

-When the 1975 season opened a new Red Garter Saloon opened with a raised stage on the south end and a fast food counter at the north end of the first floor.
+When the 1975 season opened, a new Red Garter Saloon opened with a raised stage on the south end and a fast food counter at the north end of the first floor.
 The second floor of the Saloon housed apartments where members of the Stephens family (park owners) lived during the summer season.
 Another change occurred when the new saloon opened in that the house band's music shows moved to a new outdoor amphitheater stage and the new Red Garter Saloon became the permanent home of the magic shows.
-Three world-class magicians who "learned the ropes" of entertaining by beginning their professional careers at Tombstone Junction are Lance Burton, Mac King and Whit “Pop” Haydn.
+Three world-class magicians who "learned the ropes" of entertaining by beginning their professional careers at Tombstone Junction are Whit Haydn, Lance Burton, and Mac King.
 During their years at The Junction these soon-to-be-famous magicians performed three shows a day in The Red Garter Saloon.

-The outdoor amphitheater was where concerts were held starring local bands as well as famous name stars from the country and western music genre.
+The outdoor amphitheater was where concerts were held starring local bands as well as famous stars from the country and western music genre.
 Regulars included Conway Twitty and Loretta Lynn.
 The theater was an octagonal structure with a roof supported by posts covering rows of bench seats that spread from the stage in three tiers.
 There were no walls except the three that covered the back portion of the stage to force sound out into the crowd.
 There was no floor as the roof and stage were simply built over an open spot of gravel.

-The saloon was damaged in 1989 by a fire that started the path to the parks closing; however concerts continued using the amphitheater until the park was fully shut down in 1991.